A Bayesian factor analysis model for non-randomised staggered designs: Background

 \section{Background}

-The peers intervention is one of the measures deployed by the National Health Service England (NHSE) as part of its HCV elimination programme.
-Its implementation was motivated by earlier research demonstrating the value of peer support in other areas of disease such as the human immunodeficiency virus \cite{Magidson2019}, and in improving the engagement of identified HCV patients in treatment in two small, previously conducted controlled trials \cite{stagg_improving_2019,ward_randomized_2019}.
+The peers intervention is one of the initiative introduced by National Health Service England (NHSE) as part of its HCV elimination programme.
+Its implementation was motivated by earlier research demonstrating the value of peer support in other areas of disease such as the human immunodeficiency virus \cite{magidson_someone_2019}, and in improving the engagement of HCV-infected individuals with treatment in two small controlled trials \cite{stagg_improving_2019,ward_randomized_2019}.

 In 2018, each of the ODNs was offered the opportunity to appoint a peer fully funded by NHSE.
 Prior to initiating their job, the peers received specialised training from the HCT.
 To prevent excess requests for training, it was decided that peers would be introduced to ODNs gradually.
 The order in which peers were appointed in ODNs was not randomised; instead it was determined by factors associated with the ODNs' readiness and willingness to introduce the intervention.
 Following this initial phase of recruitment (roughly two years), additional peers were appointed in ODNs depending on availability of funds and operational readiness.